-I am a lecturer in the department of Sociology.
-I also direct the Johns Hopkins Center for Educational Resources, the instructional innovation team on the Homewood campus.
-This work includes overseeing educational research including projects with a sociological perspective.
+I am an associate teaching professor in the department of Sociology.
+I also direct the Johns Hopkins Center for Teaching Excellence and Innovation, the instructional innovation team on the Homewood campus.
+This work includes overseeing educational research with a sociological perspective.

 NSF Innovation in Undergraduate STEM Education – developing and assessing a framework for disciplinary learning communities.